Dyngela/test-Ulule/README.md

 cd test-Ulule
 docker-compose up -d --build
 ```
-Now you need to create an actual database and its table.
+Now you need to create an actual database and its tables.
 You normally have everything needed.
-Just restore a dump of your data and the application is ready.
+Just restore a dump of your data into a .sql file and copy and paste it into script/db/dbinit and the application is ready.

-Now all you need to do is to go
 ## Test and documentation

 The project is documented with comments in code for back-end developer who wish to continue.